$880 ($675 tuition+ fees) *

 Families with more than one student are charged for one set of season tickets.

-* Principal Orchestra Program total costs also include $200 Carnegie Hall fee.
-This fee is estimated/subject to change.
+* Principal Orchestra Program total costs also include $250 Carnegie Hall fee.

 NYS offers two payment options:

 Option I: Full payment on 9/12/2021.

 Option II: Three equal payments due 9/12, 10/15, 11/1.

 Members who withdraw or become ineligible to participate in NYS will not receive a refund.

 Please contact the office for scholarship applications and to discuss payment arrangements.
 Scholarship applications are due at the first rehearsal.